-A Commercial Landlord must follow Chapter 83 if they Need to Evict Commercial Tenant in Broward County, Florida.
-If they do not pay their rent, they will receive a 3 day notice.
-Accordingly, if a Commercial Tenant fails to pay or vacate during the 3 days, the Landlord can file a Complaint against them.
-Upon being served, the Tenant has 5 days to respond.
-Depending on the response, the case will be set for Mediation or a Final Hearing.
+A Commercial Landlord must follow 83 if they Need to Evict Commercial Tenant in Broward County, Florida.
+If a Tenant does not pay rent, they will receive a 3 day notice.
+As a result, they can pay or vacate.
+If neither occurs, the Landlord can file a Complaint against them.
+As a result, a Tenant has 5 days to respond.

 If the response does not allege any legal grounds, a Commercial Landlord can file a Motion to Strike.
-A Final Judgment will be entered if the Motion is not granted.
-The Clerk of Court will then sign a Writ of Possession.
-Once the Writ is signed, the Clerk will then send the Writ to the Sheriff.
+If it is granted, a Judgment will then be entered.
+The Clerk of Court will then sign a Writ of Possession and send it to the Sheriff.
 They will then post a twenty-four (24) hour notice on the Commercial Tenant’s door.
 Unless they have any legal grounds, they will be unable to contest the Writ.
 The entire process takes four to five weeks but can be delayed.